webyom/dd-formula-parser/README.md

   - `var` variables
 - `name` representation of operators, number literals and variables.
 - `op` the operator grouped with the operand.
-- `negtive` boolean value indicating whether the number literals, variables and expression grouped by parenthesis have a negtive sign.
+- `negtive` boolean value indicating whether the variables and expression grouped by parenthesis have a negtive sign.

 ## stringify(items, opt)